 ABOUT PETE GOLDIN

 Pete Goldin, Editor and Publisher of APMdigest and APM Buyers Guide, has been a publications consultant, manager and editor; freelance PR and marketing writer; and journalist in a wide variety of technology fields for more than 20 years.
 He has written PR and marketing materials for more than 100 technology companies around the world, including Oracle, VMware, Acer, Dassault Systemes and Magellan GPS.
 In addition, he has written extensively for open source leaders such as SpringSource (founders of the Spring Framework) and Elasticsearch (creators of the ELK stack).
-Pete Goldin has also written about the many markets related to APM - since before the term "Application Performance Management" was created.
+Pete Goldin has also written about the many markets related to APM - even before the "Application Performance Management" market emerged.